Chitrangada has nutrition in mind when cooking for her family. Making tasty nutritious food is a skill she has perfected over the years.

-- The sprouts start coming within 5 to 6 hours.
+- The sprouts should begin emerging within 5 to 6 hours.
 If you want longer sprouts, keep for a longer time.
 In the warm season, the sprouts come faster, as compared to the cold season.

 - Once germinated, the sprouts can be preserved in a container, in the refrigerator.
 They can last for 4 to 5 days comfortably.

-- According to nutritionists, and health experts, the sprouts are a powerful source of antioxidants, that is vitamins, minerals, enzymes etc. needed to prevent cell damage by the body.
+- According to nutritionists and health experts, the sprouts are a powerful source of antioxidants, vitamins, minerals, enzymes, etc., needed to prevent cell damage by the body.

-- Raw foods contain ample amount of oxygen, which is valuable for our body.
+- Raw foods contain ample amounts of oxygen, which is valuable for our bodies.

 - It is essential to include roughage in our daily diet, and the sprouts are a good source.

-- The sprouts also have good amount of B group of vitamins and vitamin C.
+- The sprouts also have a good amount of B group of vitamins and vitamin C.

-- It is also helpful to women, with the onset of Menopause, as it eases symptoms like hot flushes.
+- It is also helpful to women, with the onset of menopause, as it eases symptoms like hot flashes.

-- The pulses must be washed carefully, because they are mostly consumed in raw form.
-Any kind of toxins, or dust should be washed away completely.
+- The pulses must be washed carefully because they are mostly consumed in raw form.
+Any toxins or dust should be washed away completely.
 That is why making sprouts at home is safe, as compared to buying from the stores, because you can take all the care, which may not be possible, where large scale germination process is done.

-- The water used for soaking etc. should be clean because that enters the grams.
+- The water used for soaking, etc., should be clean because it enters the grams.

 - Some people are unable to digest raw food.
-So, you can steam, or boil them lightly.
-Having a bowl of sprouted green, or black gram in the breakfast, keeps you active throughout the day.
-It can also be used for evening snack.
+So, you can steam or boil it lightly.
+Having a bowl of sprouted green or black gram with breakfast keeps you active throughout the day.
+It can also be served as an evening snack.

 You may boil the green gram and black gram sprouts, if you do not like them raw.
 But boil only till they are tender.
 Do not over boil as it will destroy its nutrients.
 Add finely cut onion, tomato, cucumber, green chilly and green coriander.